On this page

 Why does SEM need the information requested on EX-04?

-What happens if I submit an incomplete EX-04 form?
+What happens after I submit EX-04?

 What are common reasons EX-04 gets rejected?